 ECO-Serve is a European project funded by Biodiversa–Facce.
 Launched on the 1st of December 2014.
-The ECO-Serve project will run for 3 years, until the end of 2017.
+The ECO-Serve project ran for 3,5 years, until 2018.
 Browse the menu at the top of this page for further information.

 The general objective of the Eco-Serve project is to evaluate alternatives to current agricultural systems that confer adaptation to the agro-ecological conditions that are changing due to increased rainfall variability under climate change.
 The Eco-Serve project aims for in-depth understanding of the ecological processes that are important for water and nutrient use efficiency.
 We propose that trait-based understanding of the influence of the vegetation and the soil biota on plant litter and soil organic matter will allow farmers to manage ecosystem services for adaptation to climate-induced changes in drought and rainfall frequencies and intensities.
 Stakeholder interactions will be instrumental to assess the feasibility of proposed management alternatives.

 Members of Eco-Serve in their first annual meeting at the University of Coimbra